|World Cup 2010|

 |Nigel de Jong|

 Denny Landzaat was educated in Ajax's youth academy, but only played one league match for the club before moving on to have lengthy spells with MVV, Willem II and AZ.
 He was AZ's captain in the 2005–06 season, as they finished second in the Eredivisie.
 He later played for Wigan, Feyenoord, Twente and Willem II.
 Earned 28 caps.
-He went to the WC Finals in 2006.
+He went to the World Cup Finals in 2006.

 CM: Demy de Zeeuw